aayux/generative-networks/README.md

 # Generative Networks in PyTorch

-This project is a work in progress.
+A work in progress.

+[wiseodd/generative-models](https://github.com/wiseodd/generative-models) was used as a starting point for this project.